 Edward W. Carney Distinguished Service Award

 This award honors Edward W. Carney, Past President of the Society for Birth Defects Research and Prevention, for his exemplary dedication and service to the Society and the field.
-This year's Edward W. Carney Distinguished Service Award recipient is Godfrey P. Oakley, Jr., PhD, MPH.
-This award is conveyed in recognition of the wide-reaching impact that Dr. Oakley had on the fields of birth defects research and developmental and reproductive toxicology, as well as his dedication to the Society as evidenced by his active participation for over 50 years, including serving as President.
-This award also acknowledges Dr. Oakley's vision, passion and exceptional leadership in the global prevention of spina bifida through fortification of staple foods.
+This year’s Edward W. Carney Distinguished Service Award recipient is Godfrey P. Oakley Jr., PhD, MPH.
+This award is being conferred posthumously in recognition of the wide-reaching impact that Dr. Oakley had on the fields of birth defects research and developmental and reproductive toxicology, as well as his dedication to the Society as evidenced by his active participation for over 50 years, including serving as President.
+This award also acknowledges Dr. Oakley’s vision, passion, and exceptional leadership in the global prevention of spina bifida through fortification of staple foods.
 During his career, he played distinguished roles in leading birth defects work first at the US Centers for Disease Control and Prevention and then joining as Research Professor at Emory University Rollins School of Public Health.

 F. Clarke Fraser New Investigator Award